 A Luzerne County man was buried with not one but two sandwiches from one of Philly's most famous cheesesteak restaurants.

-One day after firefighters continued to dump water on the burned-out wreckage of a West Chester nursing home, retired firefighters Don Wood and Charles DeNicola recalled another inferno at residence for the elderly - and its deadly result.
+One day after firefighters continued to dump water on the burned-out wreckage of a West Chester nursing home, retired firefighters Don Wood and Charles DeNicola recalled another inferno at a residence for the elderly - and its deadly result.